What level of education should a prevention advisor have?

 Determining the risk level

 Determining the risk level is crucial, and as mentioned earlier, the level of training of the prevention advisor is directly linked to the risk of the business activity.
 The review should be done carefully; the classification of the company is of great importance.
-It is important to note that the highest category always has priority!
+It is important to note that the highest category always takes priority!

-For example, a metal processing company falls under medium risk, while a company producing products from metal falls under high risk.
+For example, a metal processing company falls under medium risk, while a company manufacturing products from metal falls under high risk.
 Even if your company is technically also a metal processing company, it falls under high risk if it manufactures products from metal.

 It is important to note that the highest category always has priority!